2021 WAC women's basketball tournament

 The 2021 WAC women's basketball tournament was the postseason women's basketball tournament for the Western Athletic Conference during the 2020–21 season.
 All tournament games were played at the Orleans Arena in Paradise, Nevada, March 10–13, 2021.
-Cal Baptist won the tournament and would have received the WAC's automatic bid to the 2021 NCAA tournament, but, due to transition from Division II to Division I, are ineligible.
+Cal Baptist won the tournament and would have received the WAC's automatic bid to the 2021 NCAA tournament, but, due to transition from Division II to Division I, were ineligible.
 The WAC automatic bid went to Utah Valley, who finished second in the regular season standings.

 Seeds

 Seven of the 9 teams in the WAC are eligible to compete in the conference tournament for NCAA postseason play.
 California Baptist is ineligible due to their transition from Division II to Division I, and Dixie State ended their season in January.
 Teams will be seeded by record within the conference.